 Sucralose, aspartame, and Stevia are also not safe for your dog to consume.
 A plain and pure yogurt is the best deal for your dog.

-How to Add Yogurt to Your Dog’s Diet?
+Ways to Add Yogurt to Your Dog’s Diet

 There are many ways in which you can add healthy yogurt to your dog’s diet:

-· You can top-it-up spoonful on the food.
+· You can top it up a teaspoon on the food.

 · You can mix it in the food as an ingredient for making homemade dog food